juanitodread/juanitodread.github.io/content/post/functional-data-structures.md

       case Nil => Node(element, Nil)
 ```

 We are using *pattern matching* again.
-If the list is not empty, then we just return a new `Node` (list) where *head* is the given element and the *tail* is the given list, otherwise we return the given element pointing to `Nil`, in other words a single element list.
+If the list is not empty, then we just return a new `Node` (list) where the *head* is the given element and the *tail* is the given list, otherwise, we return the given element pointing to `Nil`, in other words, a single element list.

 Let's start with an empty list case and add a first element `"b"` and then add another first element `"a"`.